homostellaris/clean-code-smells-and-heuristics/_names/n1-choose-descriptive-names.md

 Here is the code the way it should be written.
 This snippet is actually less complete than the one above.
 Yet you can infer immediately what it is trying to do, and you could very likely write the missing functions based on that inferred meaning.
-That magic numbers are no longer magic, and the structure of the algorithm is complellingly descriptive.
+That magic numbers are no longer magic, and the structure of the algorithm is compellingly descriptive.

 ```java
   public int score() {